7c7engineering/multiflasher-pro/README.md

 # Use cases:
 * ESP32 : programming & monitoring (RTS/DTR needed for programming)
-* AVR : UPDI programming
+* AVR : UPDI programming using pyupdi
 * Raspberry Pi Pico SWD + UART : programming & monitoring
 * Raspberry Pi UART : monitoring (pin functions clearly indicated)
 * Expansion port for add-on : RS485, RS422, galvanically isolated UART

 # Connectivity:
 ## Programming port
-* compatible to the 7c7-SKEDD interface
+* RA IDC-connector
-* allow for connection of dupont cables
+    * allows for connection of dupont cables
+* compatible to the 7c7-SKEDD interface :
+    * First 6 or last 6 pins should be the same as the 7c7-SKEDD interface, so that a 6-pin ribbon cable can be used to connect to the target
 * RXD, TXD, RTS, DTR
 * Add-on:
   * USB-DAM (Debug Accessory Mode)

 ## Logging port
-* Full UART (RXD, TXD, RTS, CTS, DTR, DSR, DCD, RI)
+* almost full UART (RXD, TXD, RTS, CTS, DTR)
 * allow for connection of dupont cables
 * Add-on
   * RS485